Sargeanthost/MinecraftMacroTool/README.md

 It doesn't matter, if this means doing very hard jumps or creating a TAS, even though the latter may become a tedious task.
 On the other hand you might learn how to do jumps more easily by actually creating a macro that does the jump.
-The tool might also help, find new techniques, if there are any.
+The tool might also help find new techniques, if there are any.

 ### Q: Why does a macro work for me, but not for someone else.
 A: If that is the case, make sure you use the same in-game mouse sensitivity.